-Now we are living and working in Auckland we have had time to visit all the tourist attractions that are here, there is so much to see and do here not just centrally but also in the vicinity of Auckland and all just a short drive away!
+When we were living and working in Auckland we had time to visit all the tourist attractions that were in this beautiful city and we discovered there is so much to see and do here not just centrally but also in the vicinity of Auckland and all just a short drive away!
 Here are our top day trips in Auckland!

 The Auckland War Memorial Museum is a must for any history lover, if you can prove you are a Auckland resident (take a bank statement, bill showing your address) entry is free, you can spend hours here on a rainy day learning all about Maori History and New Zealand’s contribution to the first and second world wars.